National Climate Assessment: History

 In 2013, the President's Climate Action Plan released by the Executive Office of the President specifically noted the importance of the National Climate Assessments in achieving the goal of "Using Sound Science to Manage Climate Impacts".

-The next assessment is scheduled to be released is 2023.
-On August 18, 2017, a 15-member advisory committee that was tasked with writing "concrete guidance" based on the assessment was disbanded.
-NOAA said that the disbandment of the committee will not "impact the completion of the Fourth National Climate Assessment."
+On August 18, 2017, a 15-member advisory committee that was tasked with writing "concrete guidance" based on the assessment was disbanded during the first Trump administration.
+NOAA said that the disbandment of the committee would not "impact the completion of the Fourth National Climate Assessment."
+Under the every five year schedule, the next report was scheduled for 2027.
+Work halted in 2025 when funding was eliminated during the second Trump Administration.
+The scientists and experts who had been compiling the report were then dismissed as the scope of the report was being re-evaluated".
+On June 30, 2025, the government website hosting access to all past National Climate Assessment Reports was taken down.

 Global Change Research Act

 The National Climate Assessment (NCA) is conducted under the auspices of the Global Change Research Act of 1990.
 The GCRA requires a report to the President and the Congress every four years that integrates, evaluates, and interprets the findings of the U.S. Global Change Research Program (USGCRP); analyzes the effects of global change on the natural environment, agriculture, energy production and use, land and water resources, transportation, human health and welfare, human social systems, and biological diversity; and analyzes current trends in global change, both human-induced and natural, and projects major trends for the subsequent 25 to 100 years.

 The Federal government is responsible for producing these reports through the U.S. Global Change Research Program (USGCRP), a collaboration of 13 Federal agencies and departments.